Get started with Kotlin/Native

 file in the src/nativeMain/kotlin/

-IntelliJ IDEA runs the code using the Gradle task.
-You will see the result in the Run tab:
+IntelliJ IDEA runs the code using the Gradle task and outputs the result in the Run tab:

-After the first run, you will see the corresponding run configuration on the top bar in the IDE:
+After the first run, the IDE creates the corresponding run configuration at the top:

 You can configure IntelliJ IDEA to build your project automatically: